 It might be either a house mouse or a deer mouse.
-The house mice leave huge amount of droppings and this is the most usual indicator for the infestation.
+The house mice leave a huge amount of droppings and this is the most usual indicator of the infestation.
 Deer mice are more dangerous because they transmit the disease Hantavirus.

 - When the type of infiltrator is clear, check all cluttered areas.

 Mice usually nest there as the cluttered places provide a lot of hidings and are less frequently visited by people.
 Such places are closets, garages, basements and anywhere behind appliances.

 - Pay attention to your pet.